Chapter III: "Easy Answers to Skepticism"

 (2) “Ripe tomatoes have the power to produce experiences in normal observers under normal conditions that have the quality of redness.”

-For while it may be argued that arriving at the belief that is expressed by this sentence does not, unlike the case of (1), require specialized scientific knowledge, this is not the belief that people naturally acquire.
+For while it may be argued that arriving at the belief that is expressed by this sentence does not, in contrast to what is so in the case of (1), require specialized scientific knowledge, this is not the belief that people naturally acquire.
 The belief that people do naturally acquire involves the concept of a sensible property of redness - where by this I mean the property that Mary is aware of when she learns what redness is.
 When a child says that a tomato is red, it is this sensible, non-dispositional property that is being attributed to the surface of the tomato.
 Redness is a property with which a child is directly acquainted, and in such a way that the child, like Mary, knows what redness is.
-It is not, as Armstrong contends, some property about whose intrinsic property one knows nothing.
+It is not, as Armstrong contends, some property about whose intrinsic nature one knows nothing.

 In short, there is a certain property with which a child is directly acquainted – the property of redness – and a child, in believing that a ripe tomato is red, believes that that the surface of the tomato has that property.

 Is this a common sense belief?
 One might object that it is not, on the grounds that one does not now have to be a philosopher or a madman to reject it.
-But this defense is not legitimate.
+But this defense seems unsound to me.
 For suppose that one goes back a few hundred years, and ignores certain parts of Asia.
 It would surely have been reasonable then to have viewed the belief as a common sense belief.
-But then, if Mike Huemer’s argument were sound, it would have been reasonable at that time to back that common sense belief when it came into conflict with a philosophical argument, as it did.
+But then, if Mike Huemer’s argument were sound, it would have been reasonable at that time to continue to accept that common sense belief when it came into conflict with a philosophical argument, as it did.
 But, in fact, those who are familiar with the relevant scientific information have almost universally come to hold that ripe tomatoes do not have the sensible, non-dispositional property of redness.

 The upshot is that the belief that things are colored in the relevant sense was once a common sense belief, but it has been abandoned by almost everyone who is familiar with the relevant scientific facts.
 So some common sense beliefs have succumbed to philosophical argument based on well-established scientific premises.